 The mountains continued their soft sounds, words indistinguishable from a wind blowing across the strait.
 They told of the shore, a place where they spoke to the sea.
 And what conversations they had!
 In its solemn, sullen and soul-destroying ire, the sea thought I was descended of maritime folk and wouldn’t even whisper in my ear.
 But the mountains had hinted.

-There were times, when water was low and waves few, where mountain and sea merely murmured, barely audible, their quiet exchange the sound of a few raindrops.
+There were times, when water was low and waves few, where mountain and sea merely murmured, barely audible, quietly exchanging the sound of a few raindrops.
 At other times, sea roared and raged, crashing and splashing into the side of mountain.
 I wanted to know what the sea was trying to say in these times, yet the mountains would not tell me.

 Those maddening mountains, how little they cared.
 They’d revealed a few things in passing, when wind, water and waves were just right.
 I wondered; what ageless secrets of the earth did they still contain?
 What unfettered reserves of life did they harbor?